Licence-to-Fab/licence-to-fab.github.io/pages/terms.md

 ## Creative Commons

-Our work is licensed under a [Creative Commons Attribution Share-Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) because we believe that science is the prusuit of truth, and truth requires openness, and honesty.
+Our work is licensed under a [Creative Commons Attribution Non-Commerical Share-Alike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) because we believe that science is the prusuit of truth, and truth requires openness, and honesty.
 We also believe engineering is a team sport, and anyone choosing to use our work to build a better world should be able to do so free-of-charge.

-That being said this page is NOT a substitute for the license, please read the [full CREATIVE COMMONS LICENSE here](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+That being said this page is NOT a substitute for the license, please read the [full CREATIVE COMMONS LICENSE here](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en).

 Please note that all parts of this license apply to our **publically released work.** Publically released work is work that has been released on this website, or on our [Github page](https://github.com/Licence-to-Fab) **and has a visible creative-commons tag attached to it** <i class="fa-brands fa-creative-commons"></i>.